-It is a condition to the sale of the Class A notes that they be rated "AAA" by Fitch Ratings and "AAA (sf)" by Standard & Poor's Ratings Services.
+It is a condition to the sale of the Class A notes that they be rated "AAA" by Fitch Ratings and "AAA (sf)" by Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business.

 The subordinate Class B notes referred to herein are not being offered pursuant to this offering memorandum.